RedLanternTech/CISSPNotes/Domain5Notes.md

 - Time bound

 Identification helps for accountability

+### Types of Identification Factors
+- Type 1:  something a user or entity knows
+- Type 2:  something a user has possession of.
+- Type 3:  Measurement of one of the user's biological characteristics.
+- Type 4:  Where the person is.

 Passwords are the cheapest to do but easiest to crack or bypass.
 - Passwords need to come with policies for changing, creation, and storage